Apollo3zehn/PureHDF/README.md

-**Project is not yet released because support for reading partial datasets (hyperslabs) and support for virtual datasets and external files is still missing.**
+**Project is not yet released because support for reading partial datasets (hyperslabs) and support for virtual datasets still missing.**

 # HDF5.NET